Gestational Diabetes Mellitus (GDM) is diagnosed when a woman has higher than normal blood glucose levels during pregnancy.

 - If you are having an elective Caesarean section, you will need to fast for six hours prior.
 This will impact your GDM management and can result in you having a low BSL.
 You will need to be admitted earlier than usually is the case to make sure your BSL is stable.
 Your insulin dose pre-Caesarean section will need to be adjusted with consideration that you will be fasting.

-- Your baby will admitted to the Special Care Nursery after delivery until the paediatrician is confident that your baby’s BSL is optimal and stable.
+- Your baby will be admitted to the Special Care Nursery after delivery until the paediatrician is confident that your baby’s BSL is optimal and stable.

 If you are on insulin to maintain optimum BSLs and you notice your insulin requirements decreasing then please advise me immediately.
 It may be that there is placental insufficiency, which increases the risk to your baby’s wellbeing.

 But please don’t be anxious.
-I have managed many hundreds of women with GDM and also many who have insulin dependent diabetes when they conceive.
+I have managed many hundreds of women with GDM and also many who have insulin-dependent diabetes when they conceive.
 With proper treatment, you can deliver a healthy baby, despite having diabetes.